Pressio/pressio4py/docs/pages/tutorials/tutorial3.md

 ```
 The optional argument allows one to pass an "observer" object whose
 purpose is to monitor the evolution of the reduced state.
-The observer is called back by pressio4py during the time integration.
+The observer is called back by pressio4py during the time integration
-This can be useful to, e.g., save the generalized coordinates,
+at every time step.
+This can be useful to, e.g., save the
-or perfom some other operation.
+generalized coordinates, or usign them to perfom some other operation.

 The observer class must meee the following API:
 ```py
 class OdeObserver: